 - ‘Achievement’ admits of no fixed definition but, normally, the individual will have made a significant contribution to the development of political studies in Australia and command an international reputation.
 Thus, and as an example only, we would expect the successful nominee to have published at least two internationally significant books over the course of his or her career.

 - ‘Service’ admits of no fixed definition, but normally, the individual will have given significant and/or exceptional service to the Association, including the AJPS.

 - Nominations must include both a statement of the case for the award and the CV of the nominated individual.
 This can include testimony from a variety of individuals, which is encouraged.
-Continued active service to APSA will also be looked upon favourably.
+Continued active service to APSA will also be looked upon favorably.